 You’ll get a browser warning because we don’t have a secured certificate for the moment.

 Accept the exception and move to the next page to configure everything you need to get started:

-- Step1: Start by giving a name to his controller and click on “Next”
+- Step1: Start by giving a name to his controller, check the license agreement box and click on “Next”

 - Step 2: Choose if you want to enable the cloud interface (default) or not (advanced).

 It depends on what you are trying to do.